David Pentecost: Genealogy research projects

 From about 1981 to 1991, he researched the history of his father's family, tracing it back in England to about 1480, and publishing a book.
 He became a member of the Society of Genealogists in London.
 He also researched for a few years up to 2014, the history of his mother's family and associated families, producing several books totalling more than 800 pages, which were distributed electronically privately to family members.

+Part of this research led to his writing a local history book in 2021 about some properties in North Finchley in London.
+The book is “The History of Torrington Cottage, Finchley, and some neighbouring properties in Lodge Lane” (see the Bibliography section below).
+The book was accepted by The Finchley Society and is archived at Avenue House; see the External Links section below.